Showering with Stoma: My Procedure for a Clean and Smooth Experience

 Mayoman

-Hi there all you stoma freaks!!
+Hi there, all you stoma freaks!!

-I had a conversation today with a fellow ostomate, online, (I don't know any in real life!!!)
+I had a conversation today with a fellow ostomate online (I don't know any in real life!!!)

 My bags, convex, will last up to five days.
 I know how lucky I am!!!
-I prepare two rings, washers, etc., and bag beforehand, and lots of folded soft toilet tissue.
+I prepare two rings, washers, etc., and a bag beforehand, and lots of folded soft toilet tissue.
 I peel off the bag after emptying, and I simply shower as normal without the bag.
 I have a hairy belly, so this is the perfect opportunity to get a really close shave and get the skin under and around the bag smooth as a baby's butt.
 I use cocoa butter moisturizer and a little hair conditioner on my skin, and I get no razor rash or burn, no little pimples.
 I shave everything in the area as it is much easier to clean up if I have a leak.

 The razor also takes off any residue left on the skin from the adhesive.